csharpfritz/csharp_with_csharpfritz/sessions/Season-07/0703/README.md

 ### Blobs

-See blob demos at: https://learn.microsoft.com/azure/storage/blobs/storage-blob-dotnet-get-started and the `BlobDemos.cs` file in the src folder
+See blob demos at: https://learn.microsoft.com/azure/storage/blobs/storage-blob-dotnet-get-started and the `BlobDemos.cs` file in the src folder.

+Add some docs around static website

 ### Queues